ronakupadhyaya/Horizons-week-01/day3/dinosaur.md

 Now, there's one critical part of games that you need to know about as well: the `event loop`.
 No, this isn't another function or method, but rather a design pattern - a way to structure the programs you build to make them more **flexible** and/or more **suitable for a task**.
 An `event loop` is responsible for making sure your objects are updated regularly and re-drawn on screen.

-In this our case, I'm going to suggest you implement an `event loop` in the form of a function that can just be called over and over again, using `setInterval` or `requestAnimationFrame`.
+In our case, I'm going to suggest you implement an `event loop` in the form of a function that can just be called over and over again, using `setInterval` or `requestAnimationFrame`.

 ```javascript